helyo-world/helyo.world/_drafts/howto-contribute-oss-with-git.md

     first commit on main repo
 ```

-It looks that everything is here: the new commits from master, our new commits from our feature branch.
+It looks like everything is here: the new commits from master, our new commits from our feature branch.
-Let's check the Readme file.
+Let's check the **README.md** file.

 `$ vim README.md`
 ```